derSascha/stratosphere/README.md

 * Bug reports
 * Bug fixes
 * Documentation
-* Tools that ease the use and development of Stratosphere Streaming
+* Tools that ease the use and development of Stratosphere
 * Well-written Stratosphere jobs